jatinkumaryadav1/user-management-service/README.md

 Example:
 http://localhost:8336/api/users/3

-Issue Solved : Role-Based Access Control
+Role-Based Access Control (RBAC) and JWT Authentication

-We use role-based access control (RBAC) to determine which user can access certain routes.
-In this system, roles are encoded in the JWT token under the role claim.

-And the methods which have access only for admin, is also executed with user token, this issue happens because of two things
-1, Static claim set at the time of registration and login ("In auth controller method") File : AuthController
+Issue: Unauthorized Access to Admin Routes

+There was an issue where admin-only routes (/api/admin/**) were being accessed with a user token.
+This happened because the role was hardcoded as USER during registration and login, regardless of the user's actual role.

+Fix:

+The role is now dynamically assigned based on the user's actual role.
+This ensures:

+Users with ADMIN role can access admin routes (e.g., /api/admin/**).

+Users with USER role can access user-specific routes (e.g., /api/users/**).

+Code Changes:

 Previous:

 Map<String, Object> claims = Map.of("role", "USER");
 String token = jwtUtil.generateToken(userDto.getUsername(), claims);

-Now:
+Updated:

 Map<String, Object> claims = Map.of("role", userDto.getRoles());
 String token = jwtUtil.generateToken(userDto.getUsername(), claims);

 Example Roles:

-ADMIN: Users with the ADMIN role can access sensitive endpoints like /api/admin/**.
+ADMIN: Access to /api/admin/** routes.
+USER: Access to /api/users/** routes.

-USER: Regular users with the USER role can access user-specific endpoints (like /api/users/**).
+This update ensures that only users with the appropriate role can access protected resources.

 Future Improvements